Workshop Offerings

 INSTRUCTIONAL TECHNOLOGY AND DISTANCE LEARNING

-Tuesday, May 23, 2023- Monday, July 3, 2023 (Online Asynchronous)Facilitator: Tammy Ray (Instructional Technology & Distance Learning)
+Tuesday, September 10, 2024- Monday, October 21, 2024 (6 weeks Online Asynchronous)Facilitator: Tammy Ray (Instructional Technology & Distance Learning)

 The purpose of this course is to introduce educators to developing a course blueprint, Web-design consistency, communications tools, and setting up a gradebook.
 A general overview of Desire2Learn (D2L) will be provided.